phrase/phrase-in-context-editor-symfony/README.md

     $kernel = new AppKernel('translation', false);
     $kernel->handle(Request::createFromGlobals())->send();

 Add the "PhraseTranslator" class to your bundle.
-It will override the standard translation method to expose the translation keys to phrase.
+It will override the standard translation method to expose the translation keys to the In-Context Editor.

-When everything is in place, you need to add the Javascript to your layout:
+When everything is in place, add the JavaScript snippet to your layout:

     # Acme/YourBundle/Resources/views/layout.html.twig
     {% if app.environment == 'translation' %}